 Selleck graduated from high school in 1962.
 He wanted to enroll in the University of Southern California but wasn't able to afford tuition.
 He enrolled in Valley Junior college, worked hard, and saved money to enroll in USC in his junior year.
 He was helped by a basketball scholarship.
 While attending university, Selleck worked as a model to bring in extra money.

 It was at USC that Selleck entered the world of acting.
 He majored in business administration, but a drama coach suggested he give acting a shot.
-He appeared on "The Dating Game," and even earned a roll in a Pepsi commercial.
+He appeared on "The Dating Game," and even earned a role in a Pepsi commercial.
 Twentieth Century Fox soon approached him to join their talent program.
 He signed on, and worked hard to learn the art of acting.

 "I think, when I went to Fox, I was on my own with no frame of reference, no connection," said Selleck.
 "I'd never done a play in my life.
 I started at about thirty-five bucks a week, and every six months you either got fired or renewed.
 If you got renewed, you got a raise on their term contracts."